City of Ontario v. Quon: Subsequent jurisprudence

 Scalia's criticism was echoed by Eleventh Circuit judge Frank M. Hull in a case reheard to take Quon into account.
 In March 2010, she had written for a panel deciding Rehberg v.
 Paulk, a case in which a Georgia man had sued the Dougherty County district attorney alleging malicious prosecution for an investigation into harassing faxes sent to a local hospital.
-Rehberg had also claimed his privacy was violated by his Internet Service Provider's (ISP) release of his emails from its server in response to a subpoena.
+Rehberg had also claimed his privacy was violated by his Internet service provider's release of his emails from its server in response to a subpoena.

 No appeals court had yet been called upon to decide whether users had a reasonable expectation of privacy over the content of email.
 Hull's opinion extrapolated from older precedents on postal and telephone communications, along with more recent cases from district courts and a Tenth Circuit ruling on email addresses, to assert that there was no reasonable expectation of privacy over email content once it reached a third-party server, since it was transmitted from there to other servers and copied and archived along the way.
 There was at the time no settled law on the subject, and privacy advocates expressed concern and criticized the decision.
 After Quon, the panel granted rehearing.

 The new decision, handed down a month after Quon, followed it in declining to establish a precedent.
 "The Supreme Court's more-recent precedent shows a marked lack of clarity in what privacy expectations as to content of electronic communications are reasonable...Given the lack of precedent, we now question whether it would be prudent in this case and on this limited factual record to establish broad precedent as to the reasonable privacy expectation in email content".
 The panel thus limited its decision to finding for the appellees on qualified immunity grounds.

 The criticism from within and without led to an article by New York Times Supreme Court reporter Adam Liptak finding Quon emblematic of two trends observers found increasingly problematic in Roberts Court opinions: vagueness, and apparent unanimity undermined by multiple concurring opinions.
 It had been among the record 77% of unanimous decisions from the term with at least one concurrence; as for the former issue, he characterized Hull's description of Quon as calling it "almost aggressively unhelpful to lawyers and judges".